bitst0rm-pub/Formatter/README.md

         // while the dot files variant only applies to saved file, as unsaved files
         // (puffer on view) never has an working dir to contain dot files.
         //
+        // By default, "format_on_save" and "format_on_paste" use a boolean value: false OR true
-        // For "format_on_save" and "format_on_paste" you can use the dictionary format to exclude.
+        // But you can use the dictionary format to exclude dirs, files and extensions:
         // "format_on_save": {
         //     "exclude_dirs_regex": [".*(\\.git|node_modules|__pycache__|env).*", ".*/project/test"],
         //     "exclude_files_regex": [".*test_file\\.py\\$", ".*/project/test/config\\.json"],